MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 ![GiniGary](../images/ProjectCapstone/GarySanchez.jpg)

 *(Gary "The Krakken" Sanchez hit 20 home runs in his rookie year with the New York Yankees.
 He will earn half million dollars in 2017.
-Source: Wikipedia)*
+Photo: Wikipedia)*

 While Gary Sanchez appears underpaid, remember that Ellsbury has a World Series ring, and one season in which he batted .321, hit 32 home runs, and stole 39 bases.
 Gary Sanchez in contrast is a rookie who is subject to the league minimum salary structure.